Your environment is running you. It should be the other way around.

 Conversations tighten.
 Patience shrinks.
 The room starts running the day.

-Challenge: High-stakes conversations and decision-making in a space that subtly amplified tension.
+System Overload.
+High-stakes conversations, conflicting demands and intense decision-making in a space that subtly amplified tension.

 Want a precise, no-hassle reset tailored to how you work?